OfentseLoeto/airbnb-clone-project/README.md

 7. Database Optimizations
 Indexes and caching strategies are implemented to improve query performance and reduce database load.
 This ensures the application remains scalable and efficient as data grows.

+API Security

+Securing the backend APIs is a critical part of the project to protect user data, ensure trust, and maintain system reliability.

+The following measures will be implemented:

+1. Authentication
+Only verified users can access protected endpoints using secure authentication mechanisms (e.g., JWT tokens or OAuth2).
+Why: Prevents unauthorized access and ensures only valid users interact with the system.

+2. Authorization
+Role-based access control will restrict what actions users can perform (e.g., only hosts can create properties, only guests can book).
+Why: Protects resources by ensuring users only perform actions aligned with their roles.

+3. Rate Limiting
+Limits the number of requests a user can make in a given time frame.
+Why: Prevents abuse such as brute-force login attempts or denial-of-service (DoS) attacks.

+4. Data Encryption
+Sensitive data such as passwords and payment details will be encrypted in transit (HTTPS/TLS) and at rest.
+Why: Protects confidential information from being exposed to attackers.

+5. Input Validation
+All input will be validated and sanitized before being processed by the backend.
+Why: Prevents common security vulnerabilities such as SQL injection and cross-site scripting (XSS).

+6. Secure Payments
+Payment processing will follow PCI-DSS compliance and rely on trusted third-party providers.
+Why: Ensures financial transactions remain safe and reduces the risk of fraud.